WHOIS: Server discovery

 There is currently no widely extended way for determining the responsible WHOIS server for a DNS domain, though a number of methods are in common use for top-level domains (TLDs).
 Some registries use DNS SRV records (defined in RFC 2782) to allow clients to discover the address of the WHOIS server.
 Some WHOIS lookups require searching the procuring domain registrar to display domain owner details.

-Query example
+Query examples

 Normally the contact information of the resources assignee is returned.
 However, some registrars offer private registration, in which case the contact information of the registrar is shown instead.

 Some registry operators are wholesalers, meaning that they typically provide domain name services to a large number of retail registrars, who in turn offer them to consumers.
 For private registration, only the identity of the wholesale registrar may be returned.
 In this case, the identity of the individual as well as the retail registrar may be hidden.

 Below is an example of WHOIS data returned for an individual resource holder.
 This is the result of a WHOIS query of example.com: